ayush572/React/README.md

 # Reactjs
-### Here I have started my react journey and wants to completer it ASAP!
+### Here I have started my react journey and wants to complete it ASAP!
 Really excited!